Martin Van Buren: Early life and education

 Martin Van Buren was born on December 5, 1782, in Kinderhook, New York, His father, Abraham Van Buren, was a descendant of Cornelis Maessen, a native of Buurmalsen, Netherlands, who had emigrated to New Netherland in 1631 and purchased a plot of land on Manhattan Island.
-He was the first President born after the Declaration of Independence and the last born prior to British ratification of the terms of the 1783 Treaty of Paris that ended the American Revolutionary War; as a result, Van Buren was the last President to be born, (but not last to serve) a 'jus soli' British Subject by birth in one of the Thirteen Colonies.
-Abraham Van Buren had been a Patriot during the American Revolution, and he later joined the Democratic-Republican Party.
-He owned an inn and tavern in Kinderhook and served as Kinderhook's town clerk for several years.
-In 1776, he married Maria Hoes (or Goes) Van Alen (1746–1818) in the town of Kinderhook, also of Dutch extraction and the widow of Johannes Van Alen (1744-c.
+Van Buren was the first president born after the Declaration of Independence and the last born prior to British ratification of the terms of the 1783 Treaty of Paris that ended the American Revolutionary War.
+As a result, he was the last president to be born, (but not last to serve) a 'jus soli' British Subject by birth in one of the Thirteen Colonies.
+Abraham Van Buren had been a patriot during the American Revolution, and he later joined the Democratic-Republican Party.
+Abraham owned an inn and tavern in Kinderhook and served as Kinderhook's town clerk for several years.
+In 1776, he married Maria Hoes (or Goes) Van Alen (1746–1818) in the town of Kinderhook, also of Dutch extraction and the widow of Johannes Van Alen (1744–c.
 1773).
 She had three children from her first marriage, including future U.S. Representative James I. Van Alen.
 Her second marriage produced five children, of which Martin was the third.

 Van Buren received a basic education at the village schoolhouse, and briefly studied Latin at the Kinderhook Academy and at Washington Seminary in Claverack.
-Van Buren had entirely Dutch ancestry and was raised speaking primarily Dutch; he learned English while attending school and is the only president of the United States whose first language was not English.
+He had entirely Dutch ancestry and was raised speaking primarily Dutch, but he learned English while attending school and is the only president of the United States whose first language was not English.
 Also during his childhood, Van Buren learned at his father's inn how to interact with people from varied ethnic, income, and societal groups, which he used to his advantage as a political organizer.
-His formal education ended in 1796, when he began reading law at the office of Peter Silvester and his son Francis.
+Van Buren's formal education ended in 1796, when he began reading law at the office of Peter Silvester and his son Francis.